What is an Honorary Member?

-"Honorary member" is ASQ’s highest grade of membership.
-As specified in ASQ’s constitution, "an Honorary member shall have rendered acknowledged eminent service to the quality profession or the allied arts and sciences."
-In order to attain the highest grade of membership, an individual must be nominated by at least 10 regular members and the award must be approved unanimously by the board of directors.
+Many originators of the modern quality industry have received honorary member status in ASQ.
+An honorary member is ASQ’s highest grade of membership bestowed upon individuals who have provided distinguished service to the quality profession or the allied arts and sciences.
+These individuals must be nominated by at least 10 members and the award must be approved unanimously by the board of directors.

 Walter A. Shewhart, known as the father of statistical quality control, was the first to be named an Honorary member; this occurred in 1947, a year after ASQ was founded.
 Two years later, George D. Edwards, the first president of ASQ, became the second Honorary member.